devnax/xanui-ui/docs/CalendarInput.md

 # CalendarInput

 `CalendarInput` blends the styled `Input` component with a popover calendar so users can pick dates without typing.
+A built-in clear icon appears whenever a date is selected so people can reset the field with a single tap.

 ## Basic Example